Context-Specific Causal Discovery for Categorical Data Using Staged Trees: REAL WORLD EXAMPLES

+While the causal order among F,E and S cannot be completely recovered from data, the asymmetrical relationship in the stages structure of the last two variables (P and T in Figure~\ref{fig:staged3}) imply that there are no statistically equivalent staged trees where P or T appear before F,E or S~\citep[see][for a similar observation]{Gorgen2018}.
+Therefore the data support the hypothesis that F, E, and S affect whether an individual trusts people.
+Similarly, all previous variables appear to have a causal effect on whether an individual watches TV.

-In order to understand how the variables causally depend on each other, we can refer to one of the BIC-minimizing staged trees.
-Figure \ref{fig:staged3} reports the learned staged tree for the order (S,F,B,D,T).
-The staging over the variables D and T (vertices $v_7$ to $v_{30}$) shows an highly asymmetric dependence structure which could not be represented by a DAG model.
-For instance, the staging $\{v_7,v_{11},v_{13}\}$ and $\{v_{8},v_{12},v_{14}\}$ implies that, in the context S = no, F has no causal effect on D. Furthermore, it implies that, in the context F = yes, S has no causal effect on D. The fact that the vertices $v_{15}, v_{16}, v_{19}$ and $v_{20}$ are in the same stage implies that, in the context S = yes and B = yes, F and D have no causal effect on T. In words, for individuals that practice sports and believe in others, whether or not they have friends and live in degraded neighborhoods does not affect whether or not they watch television.
-Due to space constraints we do not discuss the full causal interpretation of the staged tree in Figure \ref{fig:staged3}, but it is apparent that the flexibility of the staging enables for the intuitive representation of complex non-symmetric causal relationships learned from data.
+In order to understand in detail how the variables causally depend on each other, we can refer to the stages in Figure \ref{fig:staged3}.
+The staging over the variables P and T (vertices $v_7$ to $v_{30}$) shows an highly asymmetric dependence structure which could not be represented by a DAG model.
+For instance, the staging $\{v_{10},v_{11},v_{13}\}$ implies that, in the context S = yes and F = no, E has no causal effect on P. For the causal effects on watching TV (T), we can see that there are various contexts for which the trust on people (P) does not have an effect.
+For example among people who practice sports regularly and are not satisfied with the environment of the area they live in.
+In the same context (S=yes, E=no) having friends they can count (F) on does also not appear to be a relevant factor for watching TV (T).
+Moreover, for people who have friends they can rely on (F=yes), the probabilities of watching TV are the same if they do not practice sports (S=no) and they live in an unsatisfactory area (E=no), or they do practice sports (S=yes) and they are satisfied with their area (E=yes).

-Figure \ref{fig:pcdag} (right) further reports the PDAG learned using standard DAG learning algorithms implemented in \texttt{bnlearn} \citep{Scutari2010}.
-Since DAGs cannot represent non-symmetric types of dependence, the model embeds conditional independences which are not supported by the data: the BIC of the best staged tree is 169754, whilst the one of the learned DAG is 169789.
-Furthermore, notice that all the edges of the PDAG on the right are undirected and therefore standard DAG algorithms do not actually find any causal relationship in this dataset.
+It is apparent that the flexibility of the staging enables the intuitive representation of complex non-symmetric causal relationships learned from data.
+In the Appendix, we further report the learned DAGs with different methods, interesting we observe that a variant of the PC algorithm~\citep{colombo14a} recovers a similar causal order while heuristics optimizing the BIC score are not able to infer any causal orderings of the variables.